the help pages in R assume I know what those numbers mean. I don't :)

 -1.09907 -0.23626 -0.01064 0.23345 1.17532

-A 5-point-summary of the residuals (Their mean is always 0, right?).
+This is a 5-point-summary of the residuals (their mean is always 0, right?).
 The numbers can be used (I'm guessing here) to quickly see if there are any big outliers.
-Also you can already see it here if the residuals are far from normal distributed (which they should be).
+Also you can already see it here if the residuals are far from normally distributed (they should be normally distributed).

 Coefficients: